 Find out how to train an outdoor cat to use a litter box and what you can do to make the process as quick and painless as possible.

 How you present the litter box is one of the most important parts of litter box training.
-A formerly outdoor cat had its choice of elimination spots, all as open or secluded as it wants.
+A formerly outdoor cat had its choice of elimination spots, all as open or secluded as it wanted.
 The best option for training your cat is to give it as close to a “natural” litter box scenario as you can.

 Start with an uncovered, simple litter box.
 A covered litter box or a fancy self-cleaning model may be too intimidating for your feral friend.
 Make sure the box is large enough for your cat to stand and move around without being cramped.